 If you commence a series based on the pre-2020 syllabus before the cut-off date, you can expect your Authority to continue providing the old examinations until at least 21st January 2022.
 Although they definitely have control over the cut-off date, currently some National Authorities, notably Austria, consider that they do not have the authority to delay the date on which the old exams must be withdrawn.
 This means that the period a series of exams based on the old syllabus must be completed in may reduce; currently there is a minimum of 13 months for most National Authorities with a cut-off date of 31st December 2020 if the series is commenced just before the cut-off date.

 The UK CAA have decided they have the authority to extend both dates and currently have a cut-off date for the first exam of the 31st March 2021 and a date for final withdrawal of the old exams of 30th September 2022.
 However, bear in mind that the UK will be out of EASA after 31st December 2020 and therefore able to do whatever they please.

-The current Austro Control dates are 31st December 2020 to the 31st March 2021 for the cut-off date and 21st January 2022 for final withdrawal of the old exams.
+The Austro Control dates have recently changed from 31st December 2020 to the 31st March 2021 for the cut-off date and 31st January 2022 for final withdrawal of the old exams.

 Over the years EASA and the JAA before it made changes to examinations which proved to be disadvantageous for the first candidates to sit the new exams.
 This may not be the case this time, as we believe that the new exam database, ECQB2020, contains substantially the same questions as ECQB6 which it replaces, albeit some have moved between subjects and some will have been added.
 Notwithstanding this, if faced with a choice, you might opt not to be a guinea pig!